Governing Board Stakeholder Groups

 Anna began working for the PRWC in 2014.
 Her extended family has lived in the watershed for over sixty years.
 She has both technical skills from her years working as a genetics research technician and leadership skills from her years teaching wellness.
 Her favorite locations to show visitors in the watershed are Wilhoit Springs Park and the Mount Angel Abbey.
 She loves her role as the director of the Council because she believes in the value of local, voluntary, collective citizen action.
 Her vision for the Pudding River Watershed is a combination of healthy streams, productive farms, and strong communities.

-Steve is the Water Quality Supervisor for the City of Silverton, so he is constantly engaged with our watershed.
-He has been in charge of the Water Quality Division for the past 18 years.
-That means Steve is very in tune with Silverton’s water usage.
+Steve has been in charge of the Water Quality Divisions in Oregon for the past 18 years.
+That means Steve is very in tune with water usage in the basin.
 He keeps a careful eye on our drinking water sources – Abiqua Creek and Silver Creek.
-As the climate changes, Steve is well-aware of the potential for more serious droughts and the accompanying challenges to the water system (Source of bio: Our Town, 2016).
+As the climate changes, Steve is well-aware of the potential for more serious droughts and the accompanying challenges to the water system.

 Vice-Chair, K J Farms, Mt.
 Angel